 Nowadays, every marketer is hosting webinars.
 One of the best options to engage and interact with leaders is through webinar software.
 It also helps to move down the sales funnel.
-Hosting can be quite challenging.
-We may experience a weak internet connection, getting removed randomly, or failing to click the ‘Record Meeting.’ button.
+How to host a webinar can be quite challenging, not to mention how to record a webinar.
+We may experience a weak internet connection, getting removed randomly, or failing to record.
 Webinars also don’t guarantee high conversion rates.

 In this post, we’ll explore:

 However, webinars have been a great option to mix conferencing and marketing.
-These are the factors that you need to consider in choosing the best webinar platform:
+These are the factors that you need to consider in choosing the best webinar platforms: